Last updated on April 1, 2026

 Windbrisk Heights

 Lavinia, Azorius Renegade is a stax deck through and through.
-You can shut down all sorts of shenanigans at the table just by playing your commander early.
+You can shut down all sorts of shenanigans at the table when you play your commander early.

 Your commander has assistance in the form of Drannith Magistrate, Archon of Emeria, and Dovin, Hand of Control.
 You play enchantments like Blind Obedience, Mystic Remora, and Rest in Peace to further limit what your opponents can do.